-Construction sites are loaded with hazards that can potentially injure your work crew.
-While keeping employees safe on a jobsite is ethically important to many businesses, it also can severely impact bottom line due to costly penalties from OSHA and implications that can come from clients.
+Construction sites are loaded with hazards that can potentially harm or injure your work crew.
+While keeping employees healthy and safe on a jobsite is ethically important to many businesses, it also can severely impact bottom line due to costly penalties from OSHA and implications that can come from clients.
 Total Recordable Incident Rate (TRIR) is a calculation that rates how your OSHA safety performance is compared to the industry average.

 TRIR = (number of OSHA recordable incidents) x 200,000 /

 Ideally, when you calculate the rate for your business, it should be 3.0 or less — which is far from the industry average for most sectors.